Preliminary remarks on Vaccines

 • Is the equipment permanently accessible?

-• Are the refrigerators and freezers located in cool, clean rooms?
+• Are the refrigerators and freezers located in cool, clean, and well-ventilated rooms?

-• Is there sufficient capacity to store all thermosensitive products and to freeze icepacks?
+• Is there sufficient capacity to store all thermosensitive products and to freeze the required number of icepacks?

-• Is the monitoring equipment in each refrigerator / freezer complete and functional?
+• Is the temperature-monitoring equipment for each refrigerator / freezer complete and functional?

-• Are procedures in place for monitoring thermosensitive products on arrival and departure?
+• Are procedures in place for monitoring thermosensitive products upon arrival and departure?

 Needs assessment